-Do not use this medicine if:
+Do not use NovoRapid® if:

-- 1. you have an allergy to:

-- any medicine containing insulin

-- any of the ingredients listed in the 'Ingredients' section of this leaflet.

-Some of the symptoms of an allergic reaction may include: - redness, swelling, rash and itching at the injection site; - rash, itching or hives on the skin;

-- shortness of breath;

-- wheezing or difficulty breathing;

-- swelling of the face, lips, tongue or other parts of the body.

-2. you are experiencing low blood sugar levels (a "hypo") when your dose is due.
+- 1. you have an allergy to: - · any medicine containing insulin - any of the ingredients listed in the "Ingredients" section of this leaflet - Some of the symptoms of an allergic reaction may include: - redness, swelling, rash and itching at the injection site - rash, itching or hives on the skin - shortness of breath - · wheezing or difficulty breathing - swelling of the face, lips, tongue or other parts of the body. - 2. you are experiencing a low blood sugar level (a "hypo") when the dose is due.